mitul3011/fetch-data-app/README.md

 # fetch-data-app
-It is webapp made using HTML, CSS, JS, Node.JS to fetch data from multiple third-party API.
+It is webapp made using HTML, CSS, JS, Node.JS to fetch data from multiple third-party API. this app uses Mapbox API, OpenWeatherMap API, Rick And Morty API, BehindTheName API and Faker API.

 **Steps to run project:**
 1. Open Git Bash and change the working directory where you want to save locally and run `git clone https://github.com/mitul3011/fetch-data-app.git` command.